 Also Rankedsee more on Gene Roddenberry

 Herbert Marshall McLuhan, CC was a Canadian philosopher of communication theory and a public intellectual.
 His work is viewed as one of the cornerstones of the study of media theory, as well as having practical applications in the advertising and television industries.
 McLuhan is known for coining the expressions the medium is the message and the global village, and for predicting the World Wide Web almost thirty years before it was invented.
 Although he was a fixture in media discourse in the late 1960s, his influence began to wane in the early 1970s.
 In the years after his death, he continued to be a controversial figure in academic circles.
-With the arrival of the internet, however, ...moresee more on Marshall McLuhan
+With the arrival of the internet, however, ...more on Wikipediasee more on Marshall McLuhan

 James Ephraim Lovelock, CH, CBE, FRS is an independent scientist, environmentalist and futurist who lives in Dorset, England.
-He is best known for proposing the Gaia hypothesis, which postulates that the biosphere is a self-regulating entity with the capacity to keep our planet healthy by controlling the interconnections of the chemical and physical environment. ...moresee more on James Lovelock
+He is best known for proposing the Gaia hypothesis, which postulates that the biosphere is a self-regulating entity with the capacity to keep our planet healthy by controlling the interconnections of the chemical and physical environment. ...more on Wikipediasee more on James Lovelock